Ryouh/Feats-Revisited/Feats.md

 ___
 You are great at giving “constructive criticism“ which mostly means shouting orders over the battlefield.

 * You can use an action to shout commands and advices over the battlefield.
 For one minute all friendly creatures within 30ft of that can hear you can add a d4 to every attack roll and saving throw they make.
 While you use this feature, you can use reactions.
-Once you use this feature you can use it again until you finish a short rest.
+Once you use this feature you can't use it again until you finish a short rest.

 ### Warlord